 Algorithm trading enables you to pre-program trading instructions to your account for variables, such as price, timing, and volume, to automate your trading.
 Once the current market conditions match your predetermined criteria, trading algorithms can execute a buy or sell order on your behalf.

-In order to make decisions to buy or sell stocks on an exchange, algorithmic trading uses the combination of complex formulas, mathematical models, and human oversight.
+In order to make decisions to buy or sell stocks on an exchange, algorithm trading uses the combination of complex formulas, mathematical models, and human oversight.

 Using an algorithm can save you time scanning the markets.
 Plus, it executes trades almost instantly.

-Alternatively, you might come across algorithmic trading called:
+Alternatively, you might come across algorithm trading called:

 - Automated trading

 - Black-box trading

 Theoretically, algorithm trading can generate profits at a frequency and speed that’s impossible for a human trader.
 Experienced algorithm traders even leverage high-frequency trading technology, which lets them make tens of thousands of trades per second.

 History of Algorithms in the Stock Market

 Many people think algorithm trading is a new concept and avoid trusting it.
 In fact, the use of algorithmic trading dates back to 1998 when the U.S Securities and Exchange Commission (SEC) authorized computerized high-frequency trading.